Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

-where $\Lambda_{\mathrm{QCD}}$ is the nonperturbative scale of QCD.
 Therefore, the $u$, $d$ and $s$ quarks are generally called as the light quarks, while $c$, $b$ and $t$ are the heavy quarks.
 The small mass of the light quarks and the large mass of the heavy quarks stimulate two extreme approximations, i.e., $m_u=m_d=m_s\to0$ and $m_c=m_b\to\infty$ (the top quarks are generally not considered in hadron physics due to its extremely unstable nature).
 In these two limits, QCD exhibits chiral symmetry and heavy quark symmetry, respectively.

 Due to the nonperturbative nature of QCD at low energy domain, the quarks are confined in the color neutral hadrons with the not-fully-understood nonperturbative dynamics.
 It is hard to perform thorough analyses in terms of its fundamental d.o.f, i.e., the quarks and gluons.
-An alternative description for the physics occur at $E\ll \Lambda_\chi$ is in terms of the asymptotic hadron states.
+An alternative description for the physics occurring at $E\ll \Lambda_\chi$ is in terms of the asymptotic hadron states, {where $\Lambda_\chi\sim 1\text{ GeV} $ is the chiral symmetry breaking scale~\footnote{$\Lambda_\chi$ can be chosen either as $4\pi f_\pi$, a factor appearing in the loop diagrams~\cite{Manohar:1983md} or the mass of the $\rho$-meson, a natural scale for chiral symmetry breaking.}}.
 As a full-fledged EFT of QCD at low energies, the chiral perturbation theory ($\chi$PT) has been developed in the past decades.
 Now it has become the common language of nuclear physics and hadron physics when encountering the light quark dynamics.
 However, the richness of hadron spectrum also calls for combinations of chiral symmetry and HQS in the heavy-light systems (e.g., the singly heavy mesons $Q\bar{q}$, the singly heavy baryons $Qqq$, where $Q=c,b$ and $q=u,d,s$).
 The EFT based on the chiral symmetry and heavy quark symmetry for the heavy-light systems is denoted as the heavy hadron chiral perturbation theory (HH$\chi$PT).
 Besides, in recent years, an approximate symmetry, the so-called heavy diquark-antiquark symmetry (HDAS), is proposed for the heavy-heavy-light system (i.e., the doubly heavy baryons $QQq$), whereas the suitability is still an open question.

 In the following, we outline the basic frameworks of $\chi$PT, heavy quark effective theory (HQET), HH$\chi$PT and chiral effective field theory ($\chi$EFT) with two matter fields, respectively.
 For more comprehensive details of these theories and related topics, we refer to some more specialized reviews~\cite{Ecker:1994gg,Bernard:1995dp,Cho:1992cf,Fettes:2000gb,Steininger:1998ya,Koch:1997ei,Neubert:1993mb,Epelbaum:2008ga,Machleidt:2011zz} and lecture notes~\cite{Scherer:2002tk,Manohar:2000dt,Pich:1998xt}, and the references therein.
 The readers who are familiar with these effective theories can skip this chapter and move on to the next one.